An ESA letter for an emotional support animal should include all of the following:

 • psychiatric mental health nurses

-If you’re having trouble finding an LMHP in your area or your current therapist is unaware of the benefits of an emotional support animal, ESA Doctors can help.
-We connect prospective ESA owners with licensed professionals who can assess their situation and provide the ESA letter they need.
+If you’re having trouble finding someone to write an ESA letter, ESA Doctors can help.
+We connect prospective ESA owners like you with licensed professionals who can assess your situation and provide an ESA letter that includes everything you need.

 A health professional writing an ESA letter after providing a telehealth assessment session

-Different health professionals are able to issue ESA letter, even ones that provide the services through online telehealth.
+Different health professionals are able to issue ESA letters, even ones that provide the services through online telehealth.

 Start your assessment today and enjoy living a fuller life thanks to the comfort and support your ESA will provide to you.